OfficeDev/office-js-docs-pr/reference/shared/richapiobject-methods.md

+# Load or set properties of an object

+You can use the **object.load** method and the **object.set** method to load or set properties of an object in host-specific Office JavaScript APIs, such as the Excel JavaScript APIs and the Word JavaScript APIs.

-# object.load method
+## object.load method

-> Note: This method is implemented only on the objects of the host-specific Office JavaScript APIs, such as the Word or Excel JavaScript APIs.
-The method is not supported on the Common APIs.
-For more information about the distinction, see [JavaScript API for Office](https://dev.office.com/reference/add-ins/javascript-api-for-office)
+> **Note**: This method is implemented only on objects in host-specific Office JavaScript APIs, such as the Excel JavaScript APIs and the Word JavaScript APIs.
+It is not implmented on objects in the Common APIs.
+For more information about the distinction between host-specific APIs and Common APIs, see [JavaScript API for Office](https://dev.office.com/reference/add-ins/javascript-api-for-office).

-## Method Details
+### Method Details

-### load(param: object)
+#### load(param: object)
 Fills the proxy object created in JavaScript layer with property and object values specified in the parameter.

 #### Syntax